kjansson/minipot/README.md

 Minipot is a "fake" SSH server which accepts login as root with any password after a certain number of attempts.
 When a user is "authenticated", a container is started just for the session.
 Input/output is forwarded to and from the container.
 The session can be configured to timeout after a period of no input, or after a certain amount of time since session start, to not keep containers hanging around forever.
 Client information, authentication attempts, user input and file system changes are logged.
 It is dead simple to use.
-Just an executable to run, and Docker running.
+Just an executable to run, and have Docker up and running.
 A single server can host many environments to handle sessions from attackers, how many simply depends on the size of the server and the image used.

 # Requirements
 * Docker engine running